pscedu/psc-wpdocs/hpnssh/theory-and-implementation.md

 ## Problem {#problem}

 High Bandwidth and High Latency links are becoming more prevalent in corporate and academic institutions.
 Applications that use windowing thus need to ensure that the window size is at least equal to the Bandwidth Delay Product, or BDP, are to obtain maximum utilization of the link.
-The BDP is the product of the narrowest portion of the network path and the round trip delay time and represents the total data carrying capactity of the path.
+The BDP is the product of the narrowest portion of the network path and the round trip delay time and represents the total data carrying capacity of the path.
 For TCP it is already possible to tune the tcp window size manually or use an autotuning mechanism, such as the Web100 linux kernel patch to ensure maximum throughput with TCP.
 However, when applications above the TCP layer implement windowing, the limitation on throughput then becomes the less of either TCP or the application.
 In OpenSSH the limitation appears in the static window sizes that appear in channels.h as defined values.

 ## Solution {#solution}